movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 > [!NOTE]
 > Note this is susceptible to an attack where the adversary could commit to far in the future blockRanges.
-However, since no honest attester would attest to it, the rollover function should update to the correct epoch for a given block-range height.
+However, since no honest attester would attest to it, the rollover function should update to the correct epoch for a given superBlock height.

 > !!! .
-Any validator can commit the hash of a block-range, the height of the block-range should not be able to be set too far into the future.
+Any validator can commit the hash of a superBlock, the height of the superBlock should not be able to be set too far into the future.
 > !!! .
 TODO leading Block Tolerance. why do we need it?
 I assume it was meant as a protection against posting too far into the future block-heights but is this really necessary.
 But what in particular does this protect against.
-Could this impose a cost on the honest validators or acceptor in any way?
+Could this impose a cost on the honest validators or accepter in any way?

 ```solidity
 if (lastAcceptedBlockHeight + leadingBlockTolerance < blockCommitment.height) revert AttesterAlreadyCommitted();
 ```

 > [!NOTE]
-> The validator has to check if the current block-range height (off-L1) is within the above window otherwise the commitment of the (honest) validator will not be added to the L1 contract.
+> The validator has to check if the current superBlock height (off-L1) is within the above window otherwise the commitment of the (honest) validator will not be added to the L1 contract.

 3. **`acceptingEpoch`**

 Votes are counted in the current `acceptingEpoch`.
-If there are enough commitments for a `blockRangeId` the block-range height receives a postconfirmation.
+If there are enough commitments for a `blockRangeId` the superBlock height receives a postconfirmation.

 ```solidity
 ??? relevant code